On the coordinates of minimal vectors in a Minkowski-reduced basis

 \section{Abstract}

-In this research-expository paper we recall the basic results of reduction theory of positive definite quadratic forms.
-Using the result of Ryskov on admissible centerings and the result of Tammela about the determination of a Minkowski-reduced form, we prove that the absolute values of coordinates of a minimum vector in a six-dimensional Minkowski-reduced basis are less or equal to three.
-To get this little sharpening of the result which can be deduced automatically from Tammela's works we combine some elementary geometric reasonings with the mentioned theoretical results.
+Finding the shortest vectors in a lattice is an NP-hard problem, so low-dimensional results also play an essential role in lattice reduction theory.
+Using Ryskov's result for the admissible centerings and Tammela's result for determining the Minkowski-reduced form, we prove that the absolute values of the coordinates of a minimal vector on a six-dimensional Minkowski-reduced basis are less than or equal to three.
+To sharpen P. Tammela's work, we combine some lattice geometry arguments with the aforementioned theoretical results.